-Fact: If you’re married, you can’t file for divorce unless you have been separated for 12 months.
+Fact: If you are married, you can’t file for divorce unless you have been separated for 12 months.

-Fact: You don’t need to be legally divorced to finalise your property, financial and children’s matters.
+Fact: You do not need to be legally divorced to finalise your property, financial and children’s matters.

 Fact: If you are in a de facto relationship, there is no formal application required to separate – you have 24 months to finalise your financial and property matters.